AEW World Championship: History

 On January 1, 2019, the American professional wrestling promotion All Elite Wrestling (AEW) was founded and its inaugural event and pay-per-view (PPV), Double or Nothing, was scheduled for May 25.
 The unveiling of the promotion's men's world championship was first teased on AEW's YouTube channel on May 22, where actor and comedian Jack Whitehall humorously attempted to reveal the title belt but struggled to get the championship out of its bag.
 He subsequently revealed that the winner of Double or Nothing's Buy In pre-show battle royal, called the Casino Battle Royale, would face the winner of the PPV's main event at a future date to determine the inaugural AEW World Champion.
 AEW president Tony Khan confirmed that since the promotion would not have weight divisions, the AEW World Championship was not a "heavyweight championship".
 However, on occasion, the promotion, as well as AEW wrestlers and commentators, have referred to it as the "world heavyweight championship".

 At Double or Nothing, the pre-show Casino Battle Royale was won by "Hangman" Adam Page, while Chris Jericho defeated Kenny Omega in the PPV's main event, setting up the inaugural championship match.
 During the event, pro-wrestling veteran Bret Hart unveiled the AEW World Championship belt.
 Shortly after Double or Nothing, the inaugural championship match was scheduled for AEW's next major PPV, All Out, on August 31.
 At All Out, Jericho defeated Page in the main event to become the inaugural AEW World Champion.
 The following day, it was reported by Tallahassee Police that the physical championship belt was stolen from Jericho's limousine while he was traveling; it was recovered on September 4.

+During Kenny Omega's reign in April 2021, the title was defended for the first time outside of AEW in then-partner promotion Impact Wrestling (renamed Total Nonstop Action Wrestling, or TNA, in January 2024).
+At Impact's event Rebellion on April 25, 2021, Omega defeated Impact World Champion Rich Swann in a Winner Takes All match.